 Some diseases are caused by a genetic mutation, or permanent change, in one specific gene.
-If a person inherits from a parent a genetic mutation that is linked to a certain disease, then he or she will usually get the disease.
+If a person inherits a genetic mutation that is linked to a certain disease, then he or she will usually develop the disease.
 Cystic fibrosis, muscular dystrophy, and Huntington's disease are examples of single-gene disorders.